salihwaritu/Salih-Waritu/README.md

 ### Techie | Creative | Entrepreneur

 ### About
 I'm a self-starter with a passion for solving problems.
-Always looking for ways to address the world's most pressing issues through collaboration and innovation.
-Specializing in IT Security and Compliance, Business/Data Analysis, Software Implementation, Project Management and New Business Development.
+I'm always looking for ways to address the world's most pressing issues through collaboration and innovation.
+I specialize in IT Security and Compliance, Business/Data Analysis, Software Implementation, Project Management and New Business Development.

 Expertise: Security & Compliance, GxP, SOX, Identity & Access Governance (IAG), Project Management, Change Management, Business Analysis, Requirements Management, Digital Marketing, Mobile Technology